aleksey-nikolaev/endianness/README.md

 * **Requires STL C++17**

 ### Build and Install
+Unfortunately, I can't found good way to check STL version.
+For example, `Emscripten` contains the `bit` header different from expected.
+So, for now the cmake option `BUILD_STL_20` will enable the define `TRY_STL_20`
+#### Usage after install
 Endianness library can be built and installed as any other cmake project.
-After that add to your CMake project file:
+After that add to your CMake project file `CMakeLists.txt`:
 ```cmake
 find_package(Endianness)
 ```